Skip to content

 If you’ve managed to propose and prove some blocks, it’s likely you’re wondering where your tokens went after.

-It’s not missing, it’s just been deposited as bond in the TaikoL1 contract; you can withdraw it from the ProverSet contract with withdrawBond() manually.
+It’s not missing, it’s just been deposited as bond in the TaikoL1 contract; you can withdraw it to the ProverSet contract with withdrawBond() manually.

 Troubleshooting